matthewmcampbell/Kyball/README.md

 Second, the user data performs a Git pull from this repo to gain the csv files for the baseball data as well as some installations like Python, pip, etc..
 The script ends with a call to a python module 'write_to_sql_from_ec2.py' with options dynamically populated from Terraform.
 This module performs all of the write operations on the MySQL database.

-Requirements:
+Requirements:<br />
-	-AWS account with CLI setup
+	-AWS account with CLI setup<br />
-	-Terraform properly installed
+	-Terraform properly installed<br />
-	-Create a file in your Terraform dir "terraform.tfvars" with the contents: user = "INSERT USERNAME HERE"
+	-Create a file in your Terraform dir "terraform.tfvars" with the contents:<br />
+		user = "INSERT USERNAME HERE"<br />
-		password = "INSERT PASSWORD HERE"
+		password = "INSERT PASSWORD HERE"<br />
-	-Keep the quotes in the above.
+	-Keep the quotes in the above.<br />